Sudraka/Parakeet/README.markdown

 That's the "control" key and "c", then the "control" key and "c" again.
 Parakeet will post your status and then close the window.

+If you want to post a region of text, Parakeet can do that, too:

+   C-c ' p s

 You can also view your friend's tweets and the public feed.

     C-c ' p p   View the public Twitter feed